threeport/user-docs/docs/architecture/control-plane.md

 ### Terraform Controller

-The terraform controller uses [Terraform](https://www.terraform.io/) to provision custom infrastructure needed by workloads.
+The Terraform controller uses [Terraform](https://www.terraform.io/) to provision custom infrastructure needed by workloads.
 Terraform is less than ideal for provisioning infrastructure in a control plane like Threeport for reasons discussed [elsewhere](../../concepts/application-orchestration#continuous-delivery-gitops)